Optimal control of protein copy number: Closed system

 For significant changes in chemical potential, either increases ($e^{\muF} \gg e^{\muI}$ and $e^{\muF} \gg 1$) or decreases ($e^{\muF} \ll e^{\muI}$ and $e^{\muF} \ll 1)$, the designed excess work becomes independent of $\muF$.

 The naive protocol changes chemical potential at constant velocity $\md_t \mu^{\rm naive} = \Delta\mu/\Delta t$ and produces excess work~\eqref{excess work}

-For significant changes in chemical potential, the naive excess work \eqref{closednaivework} scales linearly with $\Delta\mu \equiv \muF-\muI$.
+{\SB A linear protocol represents the conceptually simplest one for comparison and a natural choice in the absence of any other information about how to proceed.} For significant changes in chemical potential, the naive excess work \eqref{closednaivework} scales linearly with $\Delta\mu \equiv \muF-\muI$.
 This is in contrast to the excess work from the designed protocol \eqref{closeddesignedwork}, which becomes independent of $\muF$ in this limit.

 We quantify the thermodynamic benefit of designed driving by the ratio of the excess works incurred during the naive and designed protocols~\eqref{Ratio}: